-The CCA is engaged in several partnerships, notably through its new Honours specialisation in Curatorship with Iziko Museums of South Africa, and with Professor Carolyn Hamilton's Archive and Public Culture Initiative in developing ARC: the Visual University and its Columbarium (www.arc.uct.ac.za).
-The work of the CCA is represented on both its own website and at www.arc.uct.ac.za.
+The CCA is engaged in several partnerships, notably through its Honours specialisation in Curatorship with Iziko Museums of South Africa.
+The work of the CCA is represented on its website and at www.cca.uct.ac.za.

 Please note that where the same course is offered for both the honours (HEQSF level 8, 4000 level) and masters (HEQSF level 9, 5000 level) degrees, students must register for the course appropriate to their current qualification level.
 Students who have completed the 4000-level version of a course are excluded from enrolling on the 5000-level version of the same course and vice versa.